 It is amazing how much trash a family of three can make in a week.

 Depressing actually.
-Between the packaging of our food, cooking ingredients, hygene products, and all the other things that go into living a modern day civilized life, the trash quickly piles up in the garbage can.
-However, it seemed so hypocritcal to be putting so much effort, thought, and money into taking care of our bodies…yet we were contributing to the MASSIVE pile of garbage that is rapidly taking over out beautiful planet.
+Between the packaging of our food, cooking ingredients, hygiene products, and all the other things that go into living a modern day civilized life….the trash quickly piles up in the garbage can.
+However, it seemed so hypocritical to be putting so much effort, thought, and money into taking care of our bodies…yet we were contributing to the MASSIVE pile of garbage that is rapidly taking over our beautiful planet.

 But, you know what?
 Those little changes added up to a lot less trash being dragged to the curb each week and some even helped us save some money along with doing a little something extra to save our planet.

 Could we do more?
 Oh yes.
 Do we continue to look for ways to make less trash?
 All the time!
 Just like my healthy lifestyle is a constant journey of learning and discovery, so is my family’s mission to reduce our carbon footprint.
 I embrace that I am not perfect and constantly look for ways to grow and evolve.
 Its what keeps life interesting and me humble.